Best smartwatches that can measure blood oxygen saturation levels 2024

 -

-Hands down, Samsung makes the best Android smartwatches, with the Galaxy Watch 6 as our number one favorite choice.
-Aside from loving the One UI 5 Watch interface, we really appreciate how Samsung stays at the cutting edge of health tracking.
+Hands down, Samsung makes the best Android smartwatches, with the Galaxy Watch 7 as our current favorite flagship.
+Aside from loving the One UI 6 Watch interface, we really appreciate how Samsung stays at the cutting edge of health tracking.
+With the Galaxy Watch 7, you can spot-check SpO2 data using the relevant Tile, or measure during sleep.

 (Image credit: Michael Hicks / Android Central)